coralfussman/EliteSquad_App/README.md

         |_______________|______________________|____________|

 Once logged in you will be shown all the clubs available to your current tier.
-If you attend at least 10 events (limit 2 per day) you will level up! your tier and unlock more clubhouses.
+If you attend at least 10 events (limit 2 per day) you will level up! your tier and unlock more clubhouses with even greatre ammenities!